J.P. Pickens

 Picture

 Hand-built banjo, by J.P.
-Pickens, 1963
+Pickens, made in 1963

 Powered by Create your own unique website with customizable templates.